just-buildsystem/justbuild/doc/future-designs/cas-objects-import.md

 generating a CAS entry might still be of interest and available as an option.
 This is, however, not useful in typical situations.

+### Auxillary change: `just install-cas --archive`

+Build sources many times come in the form of archives, which allow efficient storage and backup, and permit easy versioning of build dependencies.
+Also build artifacts, for example resulting binaries (together with required headers when building statically), are typically shipped as archives.

+Therefore, the `just install-cas` command has an option to dump an artifact, that has to be a tree, as an archive instead of as a directory (or pretty-printed top-level contents).
+Remote CAS options and file location (with stdout as default) are honored.

 Auxiliary changes still to be implemented
 -----------------------------------------